baraamallah/HARMUN_TRACKER/README.md

     # or
     # yarn dev
     ```
-*   Open [http://localhost:9002](http://localhost:9002) (or the port specified in your `package.json` dev script) in your browser.
+*   Open [http://localhost:9002](http://localhost:9002) (or the port specified in your `package.json` dev script).
 You will be redirected to `/auth/login`.

 ## Usage

 ### Admin Access (`/`)

-*   **Logging In**: Navigate to `/auth/login` and sign in with an Email/Password account that you've created in your Firebase Authentication users list.
+*   **Logging In**: Navigate to `/auth/login` and sign in with an Email/Password account that you've created in your Firebase Authentication users list and has been granted 'admin' role via the Superior Admin panel.
 *   **Dashboard (`/`)**: Once logged in, you will be redirected to the main admin dashboard to manage participants.

 ### Superior Admin Access (`/superior-admin`)